-Above 1.70 GeV/ c^2 the largest contribution to the γp cross section is given by the three body $N\pi\pi$ final state; this is the most common final state for the decay of possible intermediate resonances.
+Above 1.5 GeV center-of-mass energy the largest contribution to the γp cross section is given by the three body $N\pi\pi$ final state; this is the most common final state following the decay of possible intermediate resonances.
 Fig. 1 reports a collection of the measured photoproduction cross-sections in several channels, where the two pion production dominance appears in full evidence.